UPDATE: Hayward Police Release Video From Deadly March Officer-Involved Shooting at Motel 6

 HAYWARD (CBS SF) — The Hayward Police Department on Friday released video from officers’ body cameras related to a fatal officer-involved shooting on March 16 that left a violent robbery suspect from Oakland dead.

-The department noted in the release that the video footage and additional information was being made public “so that the Hayward Police Department can remain as transparent with the community as possible,” though the investigation into the incident is ongoing.READ MORE: San Jose Explores Installing More Traffic Circles And Roundabouts To Curb Sideshows
+The department noted in the release that the video footage and additional information was being made public “so that the Hayward Police Department can remain as transparent with the community as possible,” though the investigation into the incident is ongoing.READ MORE: Passenger Dies In Fiery I-80 Crash After SUV Swerves Into Wall Trying To Avoid A Raccoon

 Video released by Hayward police can be viewed below.
 Warning: The video is graphic and may be disturbing to some viewers.